Jalle19/pycaruna/README.md

 The `resources/` directory has examples of API response structures.

-Please note that the authentication procedure requires a lot of HTTP requests to be sent back and forth, so the script is relatively slow.
-It's best to store the token produced by it and reusing that instead of doing the authentication process all over again.

 ## Related projects

 * [caruna-influxdb](https://github.com/Jalle19/caruna-influxdb) - a collection of scripts for ingesting your Caruna data